Chisomworlu12/Chisomworlu12/README.md

 ### 💼 About Me

 - 🎯 Passionate problem-solver focused on building products that drive real impact
-- 💡 Experienced in: React, Next.js, TypeScript, Firebase, Supabase, Google Gemini
+- 💡 Experienced in: React, Next.js, TypeScript, Firebase, Supabase, Google Gemini, Python
 - 🤖 Specializing in AI integration (Google Gemini, OpenAI API, custom DOMParser)
 - 👥 Mentor to other developers; believer in collaborative growth
 - 🌱 Currently expanding skills in Python and advanced backend architecture